dahmad00/SnakeAndLadderGame/README.md

 # SnakeAndLadderGame
-Snake and Ladder Game made with C++
+This repository containst a Project "Snake and Ladder Game" made with C++.
+The game has four players, and follows the rules of a typical Snake and Ladder Game.

 Follow these steps to compile and run the game: